DataDog/dd-agent-comp-experiments/doc/defining.md

     // ...
 }

-type provides struct {
-    fx.Out

-    Component
-}

-func newFoo(deps dependencies) provides { ...  }
+func newFoo(deps dependencies) Component { ...  }
 ```

 The constructor `newFoo` is an `fx` constructor, so it can refer to other types and expect them to be automatically supplied.
 For very simple constructors, listing the dependencies inline is OK, but most will want to use the `dependencies` pattern shown above.
 As an `fx` constructor, it can also take an `fx.Lifetime` argument and set up OnStart or OnStop hooks.

-The constructor can return either `provides`, if it is infallible, or `(provides, error)`, if it could fail.
+The constructor can return either `Component`, if it is infallible, or `(Component, error)`, if it could fail.
 An returned error will crash the agent at startup with a suitable message.
-For simple constructors that return only the Component type, omitting the `provides` struct and just returning `Component` is perfectly fine.
+In fact, it is possible to return multiple values, and this is useful for registrations and subscriptions, as described in [conventions](./conventions.md).
+If the list of return values grows unwieldy, `fx.Out` can be used to create an output struct.

 The constructor may call methods on other components, as long as the called method's documentation indicates it is OK.